Yoko-cyer/T2A2_Marketplace-app/README.md

 - Users are able to choose to become either a host or a guest
 - As a host, users are able to register their meals including meal names, categories, ingredients, location, price, time, to message guests and provide photos.
 - The list of meals are shown and guests can choose meals from the list.
 - The person in admin edit and delete meal items from the list.
+- Admin ID:admin.yoko@test, Password:lovelove

 ## Sitemap